 Still, it is that broadsword practice that establishes the U.S. Naval Academy among the first English-language contributors on the published canon of naval sword practice.
 The author is one A.J.
 Corbesier.
 And he is not only the author of America’s first-ever manual on naval sword instruction, but probably the only professional fencing master in history to have a warship named after him.

 According to the Dictionary of American Naval Fighting Ships, Antoine Joseph Corbesier was born on January 22, 1837 in Belgium.
-He served in the Belgian army before coming to America, where he found gainful employment as Sword-Master of the U.S. Naval Academy in Annapolis.
+He served in the French army (with Grisier) before coming to America, where he found gainful employment as Sword-Master of the U.S. Naval Academy in Annapolis.
+A brief advertisement in the New York Tribune, from October 19, 1863, places him in New York during the time of the Civil War, where he was a teacher at the New York Fencing Club before opening his own school.

 His most well known contribution to American fencing literature is his Theory of Fencing, with the Small-Sword Exercise, published in Washington, D.C., by the Government Printing Office in 1873, a work well documented in most bibliographies.